Back to Blog

 Largest Contentful Paint (LCP) measures how long it takes for the largest visible element on the page — usually a hero image or headline — to load.
 Target: under 2.5 seconds.
 Most of the slow sites we inherit are in the 4–8 second range on LCP alone.

-Cumulative Layout Shift (CLS) measures visual stability — specifically, how much the page "jumps around" as it loads.
-If you've ever gone to click a button and had it move on you just before you tapped, that's a CLS problem.
+Cumulative Layout Shift (CLS) measures visual stability — specifically, how much the page jumps around as it loads.
 Target: 0.1 or less.

 You can check your own scores for free using Google PageSpeed Insights or GTmetrix.
 If your LCP is over 3 seconds or your PageSpeed score is under 50, your hosting environment is likely a significant factor.